In this article, we will learn how to work with a Jupyter Notebook within EarthAI.

 Jupyter Notebooks are documents that combine executable code with accompanying text, images, and interactive visualizations.
 Notebooks are a native component to EarthAI.
 For this article, we will demonstrate the basics of working with notebooks within the EarthAI platform.
 Although this example makes use of EarthAI's proprietary software, the mechanics of working with Jupyter Notebooks presented here are generic to notebooks outside of the platform.

-The first cell of the notebook imports the libraries necessary to run the code in this following cells.
-The cells must be run in order because there are dependencies between cells.
-To run the first cell, click on the cell and then you can either hit Shift+Enter on your keyboard or click the play button at the top of the notebook (circled in red below).
+To run the first cell, click on the cell and then you can either hit Shift+Enter on your keyboard or click the play button at the top of the notebook (outlined in orange below).

-You can read through the text in the notebook to understand what the code is doing and run each cell.
-To run all of the cells at once you can click Run in the top menu and select Run All Cells.
+To run all of the cells in a notebook at once you can click Run in the top menu and select Run All Cells.
 There are other options in the Run menu that you can play around with.

-To add a new cell to your notebook, select the plus sign button (circled in red below) at the top of the notebook.
+To add a new cell to your notebook, select the plus sign button (outlined in orange below) at the top of the notebook.

 To delete a cell, right click on a cell and select Delete Cells or go to Edit in the top menu and select Delete Cells.

-To save your notebook, select the floppy disk save icon (circled in red below) at the top of the notebook.
+To save your notebook, select the floppy disk save icon (outlined in orange below) at the top of the notebook.

-Throughout this notebook you’ve probably noticed some of the cells have Python code and some are Markdown code.
-Any new cell added will be Python code by default.
-You can change the cell type by clicking on the cell and clicking the dropdown at top of the notebook (outlined in red below) and selecting a different cell type option.
+Text can be added to Jupyter notebooks using Markdown cells.
+Any new cell added will be code by default.
+You can change the cell type by clicking on the cell, clicking the dropdown at top of the notebook (outlined in orange below), and selecting a different cell type option.